SEN Local Offer September 2021 – from the PARENT / CARER’S point of view: Hayesfield Girls’ School

 From the start of Year 7 a continuum of support is provided at all levels, based on the following information:

-- KS2 SATS levels received August
+- KS2 SATS scores received August

 - Accelerated Reader and Blackwell Spelling Test taken in early September